iloire/asp.net-mvc-example-invoicing-app/README.md

 **0.17**

  * Bug fixing in proposals.
- * Bug fixing tablesorter to handle decimals.
+ * Config tablesorter to handle decimals.
  * Added ProposalDetails field.
  * Other minor improvements.